Hanyu-Xue/Priv_Diff_Autoencoder/README.md

+# New update (2023/03/15)

+Please download the file id_loss.py from '/disentanglement/Losses/' and replace it with the old one in your loacl folder.

 # New update (2023/03/14)

 Please download the new model params from google drive and put them into the folder checkpoints: